gocd/docs.go.cd/developer/writing_go_plugins/go_plugins_basics.md

 Since it is a **public** , non-abstract class, which has a **public** default constructor, annotated with **@Extension** and implements a Go-exposed plugin interface ( **PluginDescriptorAware** ), it qualifies as a valid plugin extension and will be loaded by the Go plugin infrastructure.

-A class can implement multiple plugin extension interfaces.In this case Go will register a \*single\* instance of the class for all the interfaces.
+A class can implement multiple plugin extension interfaces.
+In this case Go will register a \*single\* instance of the class for all the interfaces.
 This implies that the class be thread safe - since interface methods in the class may be invoked by multiple threads simultaneously.
-This is approach of single class multiple extenion interface is useful to maintain state across multiple extension points.
+This is approach of single class multiple extension interface is useful to maintain state across multiple extension points.

 ### Dependency JAR directory (lib/)